alvcwy/ar-js/README.md

 - Locally: run with http-server
 - Online: host on Github Pages/Glitch (https://glitch.com/dashboard)
 - Turn off dark mode to display camera
-Tested on Macbook Pro/iPhone SE 2

 ## TODO:
 - Some sort of onclick event for objects in AR
     - Play sound on click?
 - Turn debug mode off when deploying

-- Loading custom models crashes browser and device on iPhone (see if it crashes on Android)
+- Loading custom models crashes browser and device on iPhone (model size too large?) (see if it crashes on Android)

 ### Done: